LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 |br|

- * **The  'device' annotation is required for CUDA device execution.**
+ * **The  'device' annotation is required for device execution using CUDA or HIP.**

-   Any lambda passed to a CUDA execution context (or function called from a CUDA device kernel, for that matter) must be decorated with the ``__device__`` annotation; for example::
+   Any lambda passed to a CUDA or HIP execution context (or function called from a device kernel, for that matter) must be decorated with the ``__device__`` annotation; for example::

      RAJA::forall<RAJA::cuda_exec<BLOCK_SIZE>>( range, [=] __device__ (int i) { ... } );